karthik2804/spin-content-localization/README.md

 ## Spin content Localization Example

 This repository showcases serving localized content based on `accept-langugage` headers using spin.
+This allows to customize content based on the preferred language of the user.

 ### Building and Running the Examples